Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

 \subsection{Examples:}

-The pseudodouble categories studied in this body of work are: \begin{itemize}[label=--] \item The pseudodouble category \( \VMat \) of \( \cat V \)-matrices, for distributive monoidal categories \( \cat V \) (that is, for \( \cat V \) with coproducts, which preserved by the tensor product; see \cite{BCSW83, CT03, CS10}).
+The pseudodouble categories studied in this body of work are: \begin{itemize}[label=--] \item The pseudodouble category~\( \VMat \) of~\( \cat V \)-matrices, for distributive monoidal categories~\( \cat V \); that is, a monoidal category~\( \cat V \) with coproducts, which are preserved by the tensor product, \textit{e.g.}, \cite{BCSW83, CT03, CS10}.